-The Plan is a type of retirement plan known as a "401(k)" and "profit sharing" plan.
+The Plan is a type of retirement plan known as a "403(b)" plan.
 You may elect to make pre-tax salary deferral contributions as well as after-tax Roth contributions to the Plan.
 Employer contributions will also be made to the Plan, as described in this booklet.
-However, employees of Hoopeston ("Hoopeston Employees"), employees of Richland Memorial Hospital ("RMH Employees") and employees CCI ("CCI Employees") are not eligible to contribute to the Plan.
-Instead, Hoopeston Employees, RMH Employees and CCI Employees may elect to make pre-tax salary deferral contributions and after-tax Roth contributions to the Carle Foundation Hospital and Affiliates Matching TSA Plan (the "403(b) Plan").

-This booklet is the Summary Plan Description (the "SPD") for the Plan.
-It reflects the terms of the Plan as restated effective January 1, 2021.
+This booklet is the Summary Plan Description (the "SPD") for the Plan as in effect on January 1, 2021.
+It reflects the January 1, 2020 restatement of the Plan, as amended through the Fifth Amendment.
 Its purpose is to explain the most important provisions of the Plan as simply as possible.
 However, the rules and governmental regulations that apply to the Plan are very complicated.
 Because this is only a general summary of a complicated legal plan document, every possible situation that could arise under the Plan is not explained in this SPD.
 A complete description of all Plan provisions appears in a separate plan document, a copy of which will be provided to you upon request.
-If there are any differences between the information in this SPD and the Plan document, the Plan document will be followed.
-From time to time, the Plan may be amended for changes in the law or for other reasons.
-If the Plan is amended in a way that changes the provisions of this SPD, you will be notified.
+If there are any differences between the information in this SPD and the actual Plan document, the Plan document will be followed.

+From time to time, the Plan may be amended or modified due to changes in the law or for other reasons.
+If the Plan is amended or modified in a way that changes the provisions of this SPD, you will be notified.